-For those that want to take things further and pull out customized reports based on activity in the online store, Square also integrates with a number of analytics platforms such as IFTTT.
+For those that want to take things further and pull out customized reports based on activity in the online store, Square Online also integrates with a number of analytics platforms such as IFTTT.
 For those managing large inventories, the tool also integrates with Shopventory, Stitch Labs, and DEAR Systems.

-Using these tools, stores can freshen and customize their displayed inventory without having to manage everything directly through the Square backend.
+Using these tools, stores can freshen and customize their displayed inventory without having to manage everything directly through the Square Online backend.

 Of course, merchants are also able to edit the appearance of their online stores themselves.
 This can be achieved by selecting from one of the themes on offer and altering header image sizes.

-As well as offering an Ecommerce online store builder, Square is also a payments processing gateway.
+As well as offering an Ecommerce online store builder, Square Online is also a payments processing gateway.
 This works with all major credit cards—so merchants can take these directly via their Square websites.

-Square doesn’t include out-of-the-box SEO features.
+Square Online doesn’t include out-of-the-box SEO features.
 However, it encourages store owners to optimize their pages to make them as visible as possible for search engines.

-Square Online Store takes care of everything that is required to get the store on the internet—including hosting.
+Square Online takes care of everything that is required to get the store on the internet—including hosting.
 Merchants receive a free SSL certificate so that they can verify to customers that connections to the store are encrypted—as well as their payment details when they send them.

 Users get up to 500 MB of space included, so it’s really best suited to online retailers with a modest online inventory.